sr-bioin/microbe_next/README.md

 <h4>Tools used</h4>
 Quality Control<br>
-a) <h4></h4>FastQC</h4>is widely used and is robust, efficient, and versatile quality control software for a varied range of raw genetic data.
+a) <h4></h4>FastQC</h4> <br> is widely used and is robust, efficient, and versatile quality control software for a varied range of raw genetic data.
 It outputs a quality report which can be viewed to give an indication on how good the respective reads are.
 For more information, please visit the FastQC website.

-b) <h4>MultiQC</h4> is used create a single report with interactive plots for multiple bioinformatics analyses across many samples.
+b) <h4>MultiQC</h4> <br> is used create a single report with interactive plots for multiple bioinformatics analyses across many samples.
 It reports can describe multiple analysis steps and large numbers of samples within a single plot, and multiple analysis tools making it ideal for routine fast quality control.
 For more information, please visit the MultiQC website.

 c) <h4>Trimmomatic</h4> is a commonly used tool to remove adapter sequences, low-quality bases, and low-quality reads from sequencing reads.
 For more information and usage instructions please visit the Trimmomatic website.